Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

 “The Binance Group appear to be offering UK customers a range of products and services via a website, Binance.com.”

-Describing itself as ‘the world's largest crypto exchange’, Binance and similar exchanges must be registered with the Financial Conduct Authority (FCA) in order to operate fully in the UK – with this decision coming after plans for a new regulated ‘Binance UK’ affiliate company and crypto exchange based in the UK failed to materialise.
+This decision from the financial authority comes after plans for a new regulated ‘Binance UK’ affiliate company and crypto exchange based in the UK failed to materialise.

 The FCA went on to warn British customers and consumers over investing in cryptocurrency or cryptoassets which are not regulated by traditional state or monetary authorities and operate on a decentralised basis.

-“Most firms advertising and selling investments in cryptoassets are not authorised by the FCA.

-"This means that if you invest in certain cryptoassets you will not have access to the Financial Ombudsman Service or the Financial Services Compensation Scheme if things go wrong.”

-In response, Binance tweeted that the FCA’s notice “has no direct impact on the services” it provides on its exchange platform.
+Binance tweeted in response to say that the FCA’s notice “has no direct impact on the services” it provides on its exchange platform.

 "BML is a separate legal entity and does not offer any products or services via the http://Binance.com website.